mattigustafsson/statsAPI/README.md

+Don't forget to create a .env file from the example and set the api-key value.

 To run the container enter "docker-compose up --build" Then using postman/Insomnia access the two endpoints "/averageOrderValue" and /topThreeProducts.
 There is no authentication on the request.